cda-tum/mqt-ion-shuttler/README.md

 # MQT IonShuttler

 <i>MQT IonShuttler</i> is a tool for generating shuttling schedules for trapped-ion quantum computers with a grid-like Memory Zone based on the Quantum Charge Coupled Device (QCCD) architecture.
-It supports
+It supports:

 - **exact shuttling schedules** for small architectures with **a single processing zone (PZ)**, and
 - **heuristic shuttling schedules** for larger devices with **one _or_ multiple processing zones**.